jhudsl/tidyversecourse/manuscript/prediction.md

 Also notice how the function provides separate tables of summary statistics for each data type: character, factor and numeric.

-Next, the `n_unqiue` column shows us the number of unique values for each of our columns.
+Next, the `n_unique` column shows us the number of unique values for each of our columns.
 We can see that there are 49 states represented in the data.

 We can see that for many variables there are many low values as the distribution shows two peaks, one near zero and another with a higher value.